kjenney/cookiecuttter-godot/README.md

 - **collectibles** (required): Number of collectible items to spawn
 - **target_score** (required): Score needed to complete this level (set to 0 for celebration levels)
 - **background_color** (required): Hex color for the level background (e.g., "#1a1a1a")
+- **layout** (optional): Collectible placement pattern (default: "grid")
+  - Available layouts:
+    - **grid**: Arranges collectibles in rows and columns (default, evenly distributed)
+    - **circle**: Arranges collectibles in a circular pattern around the center
+    - **horizontal**: Places collectibles in a single horizontal line across the screen
+    - **vertical**: Places collectibles in a single vertical line down the screen
+    - **diagonal**: Arranges collectibles diagonally from top-left to bottom-right
+    - **corners**: Places first 4 collectibles in corners, additional ones in center grid
+    - **random**: Randomly places collectibles with minimum spacing to avoid overlap
+    - **scatter**: Similar to random but with larger spacing between collectibles
+  - Example: `"layout": "circle"`
+  - If omitted, defaults to "grid" layout
+  - Different layouts can create varied gameplay challenges
 - **celebration_level** (optional): Set to `true` to create a celebration level (default: `false`)
   - Celebration levels automatically win after a delay - no score needed
   - Perfect for victory screens after completing all challenging levels